 Internal plaster in the home can break down quickly when exposed to dampness.
 This can look unsightly and replacement is sometimes required for effective treatment, as well as to restore the aesthetics of the property.

-However, you should be wary, as many of these signs can also point to a different diagnosis.
+You should be wary, however, as many of these signs can also point to a different diagnosis.
 Water ingress from defective render, poor guttering, pipes and roofing (penetrating damp) plus plumbing leaks will also exhibit moisture patches.
 These will not be cured with a damp proofing course.
 Seeking out quotes from professionals like Garratt’s Damp & Timber Ltd is the best way to ensure you receive the correct rising damp solution in your London home.